LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/OF LORE AND LEGENDS.md

 ---
 Date: 202205270946
-Title: "OF LORE AND LEGENDS"
+Title: OF LORE AND LEGENDS
-Aliases:
+aliases:
+tags:
+  - mosaic
 ---
 A game is an exchange of questions and answers.
 I now present a hackneyed way to judge—broadly—how to handle some of these exchanges: